karthiksrikumar/ConvoArabic-POLLEN/README.md

 Unlike traditional linguistic research that extracts data from communities, **Project POLLEN-Oman is built on genuine partnership.** Our team of researchers—themselves part of multicultural Gulf society—approached this work as community members first, researchers second.
 Every conversation, every data point, every insight emerged from authentic relationships and mutual respect.

 #### **Youth-Led Innovation**
 This project is driven by **young people, for young people.** Our motivation comes directly from our involvement in youth-led nonprofit work, where we've seen firsthand how cultural disconnection undermines educational impact.
-We're not academic outsiders studying a community—we're community members working to ensure our voices are heard in the technologies being built around us.
+We're not academic outsiders studying a community; we're community members working to ensure our voices are heard in the technologies being built around us.

 #### **Ethical AI Development**
 POLLEN-Oman represents a commitment to **ethical AI that serves communities rather than exploiting them.** Every piece of data collected will be used to build educational tools that give back to the communities that shared their linguistic wealth.
-This isn't data colonialism—it's community-controlled technological self-determination.
+This isn't data colonialism, it's community-controlled technological self-determination.

 ### The Vision: Gulf Youth as AI Architects